Brooks Lodge Review and Katmai Bear Viewing Guide

 Between the cost of meals, having to be at the lodge at a specific time for meals, and the fact that I was perfectly fine eating granola bars for breakfast and lunch, I decided to only eat dinner at the lodge.
 My groupmates did each lunch and breakfast at various points during our visit.

 If I had to describe the food it was elevated cafeteria food.
-The food was better than your standard cafeteria but $40 for dinner was A LOT.
+The food was better than your standard cafeteria but $40 ($43 in 2025) for dinner was A LOT.
 Each meal was three courses including a soup and salad, entree, and dessert.
 Both the vegetables in the salads and side dishes were fresh and cooked well.
 The beef and pork entrees were a little on the dry side.
 The chicken entree I had was great and had a good flavor.
 The Oreo cheesecake was delicious while the funfetti cake was dry with great icing.

+I didn’t see what the buffet served for lunch but the breakfast looked good.
 When I go back to camp in Katmai, I’ll probably bring my camp stove and cook most of my dinners.

 Bear Saftey in Brooks Camp